toddmohney/json-api/README.md

 #### Example usage

-There is an [example project](example) illustrating how the library can be used.
+There is an [example project](https://github.com/toddmohney/json-api/example) illustrating how the library can be used.

+#### Hackage

+Module documentation can be found on [Hackage](http://hackage.haskell.org/package/json-api)